Said-laasri/capstone_conference/README.md

 # Capstone-Project-I

 # Description the project.

-This project is example of Website for Commercial and marketing head-phones to our clients
+This project is example of Website for offering services to our clients

 ## Built With